 The following outlines the purpose of use for each zone and overlay and summarises the key clauses and schedules that directly relate to the land within and directly adjoining the investigation area.
 There are a number of uses that each zone allow, require a permit or are prohibited.
-Table 1 within the Background Discussion paper summarises the permit requirements, allowances and restraints for key uses across each of the zones.
-These requirements will inform the feasibility of the project as it will highlight the key allowances and constraints of these zones.
+Table 1 within the Background Discussion paper summarises the permit requirements across each of the zones, as taken from the Greater Shepparton Planning Scheme's table of uses.
+This table is a general summary of permit requirements, and does not take into account unique requirements.

-RESIDENTIAL ZONE 1
+GENERAL RESIDENTIAL ZONE

-Clause 32.01 of the Greater Shepparton Planning Scheme states that the purpose of the Residential Zone 1 is to:
+Clause 32.08 of the Greater Shepparton Planning Scheme states that the purpose of the General Residential Zone is to:

-- "Provide for residential development at a range of densities with a variety of dwellings to meet the housing needs of all households. - Encourage residential development that respects the neighbourhood character. - In appropriate locations, to allow educational, recreational, religious, community and a limited range of other non-residential uses to serve local community needs."
+- "Provide a diversity of housing types and moderate housing growth in locations offering good access to services and transport. - Encourage residential development that respects the neighbourhood character. - In appropriate locations, to allow educational, recreational, religious, community and a limited range of other non-residential uses to serve local community needs."

-Residential zone 1, which is located directly east of the investigation area, does not require a permit for a dwelling, a bed and breakfast (no more than six persons) and animal keeping (under two animals).
+General Residential Zone, which is located directly west of the investigation area, does not require a permit for a dwelling, a bed and breakfast (no more than ten persons) and animal keeping (under two animals).
 However, a permit is required for subdivision, building and works, accommodation (other than B&B) and formal leisure and recreation.
-Animal boarding and horse stables are prohibited in the residential zone 1.
+Animal boarding and horse stables are prohibited in the General Residential Zone.